 The DirMaint service machines must all have access to the RPIUCMS MODULE.
 This file usually resides on the system 19E Y-disk, but may reside on any disk in the DirMaint service machine's search order.
 If necessary, you may add a LINK directory statement to the RACF service machine's directory entry for this disk, and update the DVHPROFA \ files used by the DirMaint service machine to access the disk containing the RPIUCMS MODULE at an available filemode.
-Unless the disk where the RPIUCMS MODULE resides is:

-· a public disk

-• has UACC(READ)
+Unless one of the following conditions is true:

-• the DirMaint service machines have been made exempt

-the service machines must be permitted for READ access to that disk, enter:
+- · The RPIUCMS MODULE resides on a public disk, or - · The DirMaint service machines already have UACC (READ) access to that disk, or - The service machines have been made exempt then the service machines must be permitted for READ access to that disk.
+To do that, enter:

+'''

-RAC PERMIT racfvmid.vaddr CLASS(VMMDISK) ID(xxxxxxx) ACCESS(READ)
+RAC PERMIT racfvmid.vaddr CLASS(VMMDISK) ID(xxxxxxxx) ACCESS(READ)

+'''